After EU loss, Macron bets on snap elections in France – DW – 06/11/2024

 'It's up to the French to decide'

-Macron's position is not directly up for grabs in the poll; he won the 2022 presidential election against RN presidential challenger Marine Le Pen, securing a second and final five-year term.
+Macron's position is not directly up for grabs in the poll; he won the 2022 presidential election against Le Pen, the RN presidential challenger, securing a second and final five-year term.
 But control of parliament, where Macron's party lost its majority in 2022, is in play.

 On Monday, Renaissance began appealing to other centrist forces to team up against RN in the weeks to come.

-If the far-right party were to emerge as the primary power in the French legislature next month, Macron could find himself forced to appoint RN party leader Bardella as his fifth prime minister.
+If the far-right party emerges as the primary power in the French legislature next month, Macron could be forced to appoint current RN party leader Bardella as his fifth prime minister.

 It could also leave the legacy of Renaissance, which he founded in 2016, in tatters.